High Bay Food Smart Series

 The first one (ABOVE) is a High Bay Light that is waterproof IP67 rated, shatterproof, plastic lens cover and smooth surfaces to ensure easy cleaning.
 This light comes in 150W or 200W and is well suited for all food processing factories, slaughter houses, and protein processing facilities.
 This High Bay has been designed to meet the harsh environment of this industry and at the same time save energy.

-The second one is a High Bay tube style light which has been designed to fit in lower ceiling heights and maintain all food safety standards.
+The second one is a High Bay Smart Series light which has been many options like motion sensors, and Zigbee Control

 Canadian Federal Regulations – Meat Inspection